 Warbonnet Peak towers before you on the left and Pingora Peak is faintly visible in the distance.
 The trail makes a small descent to the north end of North Lake where the trail crosses a stream and you’ll now begin your 2nd series of switchbacks of the day.
 The steepest part of the ascent is only about 15 minutes long before the grade declines a bit.

 Arrowhead Lake Junction to Jackass Pass

 About 1 hour from the Big Sandy Trail Junction, you’ll reach the next junction for Jackass Pass & Arrowhead Lake.
 Here is where climbers who headed into the heart of the Cirque go left.
-However, hiker may still want to opt for this alt route to jackass pass.
+However, hikers may still want to opt for this alt route to jackass pass.

 If you go right, you’ll continue a steady ascent up a rocky hill that may seem like Jackass Pass, but isn’t actually Jackass Pass.
-It’s about a 10 minute trek up to this summit and though this isn’t the Pass, here you’ll see some of the best possible views of the Cirque of the Towers.
+It’s about a 10-minute trek up to this summit and though this isn’t the Pass, here you’ll see some of the best possible views of the Cirque of the Towers.

 In a way, by opting to traverse the west shore of Arrowhead Lake on the climbers trail, you avoid an entire hill that you have to ascend and descend.
 But then again, you miss out on the great views.

 If you do go left on the climbers trail, simply follow the cairns and head toward the trails on the far end of the lake that are headed up and right.
 If you are trying to get to Jackass Pass & Lonesome Lake, DO NOT go up and left.
 This is the climbers trail.